TIBCOSoftware/TCSTK-Cloud-CLI/docs/tutorials/004_Multiple_Organizations.md

 tcli -i
 ```

-In the folder where the manage-multiple Cloud Starter property file sits.
+In the folder where the manage-multiple Cloud Application property file sits.

-> ***Note:*** If you use a different name for the manage-multiple Cloud Starter property file, you can also use:
+> ***Note:*** If you use a different name for the manage-multiple Cloud Application property file, you can also use:

 ```console
 tcli -i --multipleFile <multiple-file-name>